evennia/evennia/evennia/game_template/README.md

 Your game's main configuration file is found in `server/conf/settings.py` (but you don't need to change it to get started).
-If you just created this directory, `cd` to this directory then initialize a new database using
+If you just created this directory (which means you'll already have a `virtualenv` running if you followed the default instructions), `cd` to this directory then initialize a new database using

     evennia migrate

-To start the server, `cd` to this directory and run
+To start the server, stand in this directory and run

     evennia start

-This will start the server so that it logs output to the console.
+This will start the server, logging output to the console.
 Make sure to create a superuser when asked.
 By default you can now connect to your new game using a MUD client on `localhost`, port `4000`.
 You can also log into the web client by pointing a browser to